mozilla/ichnaea/docs/metrics.rst

-When a batch of reports is accepted at one of the submission API endpoints, it is decomposed into a number of "items" -- wifi or cell observations -- each of which then works its way through a process of normalization, consistency-checking and eventually (possibly) integration into aggregate station estimates held in the main database tables.
+When a batch of reports is accepted at one of the submission API endpoints, it is decomposed into a number of "items" -- wifi or cell :term:`observations` -- each of which then works its way through a process of normalization, consistency-checking and eventually (possibly) integration into aggregate :term:`station` estimates held in the main database tables.
 Along the way several counters measure the steps involved:

 ``data.batch.upload``,
 ``data.batch.upload#key:<api_shortname>`` : counters

-    Counts the number of "batches" of reports accepted to the data processing pipeline by an API endpoint.
-A batch generally corresponds to the set of reports uploaded in a single HTTP POST to one of the submit APIs.
+    Counts the number of "batches" of :term:`reports` accepted to the data processing pipeline by an API endpoint.
+A batch generally corresponds to the set of :term:`reports` uploaded in a single HTTP POST to one of the submit APIs.
 In other words this metric counts "submissions that make it past coarse-grained checks" such as API-key and JSON schema validity checking.